2026 Child Care Cost Calculator

 Several key factors determine how much you'll pay for child care each month:

-1. National Brand Centers vs. Family Child Care: Large commercial centers (like Bright Horizons or KinderCare) typically charge 30-50% more than independent family child care homes.
+1. National Brand Centers vs. Family Child Care: Large commercial franchise centers typically charge 30-50% more than independent family child care homes, due to higher overhead, marketing costs, and corporate margins.

 2. Your Child's Age: Infant care costs significantly more than toddler or preschool care due to lower child-to-teacher ratios required by state regulations.
 Expect to pay 15-30% less as your child ages.